 STREAMWALKER’S JOURNEY, Fishing the Triple Divide.
-For my newest book, available beginning February 17, 2018, my publisher (Wood Thrush Books) has written: “The essays in Streamwalker’s Journey are a celebration of the fly-fishing life, with a focus on the triple divide of watersheds in north-central Pennsylvania and upstate New York: the Genesee River, the Allegheny River, and Pine Creek.
+My publisher (Wood Thrush Books) has written: “The essays in Streamwalker’s Journey are a celebration of the fly-fishing life, with a focus on the triple divide of watersheds in north-central Pennsylvania and upstate New York: the Genesee River, the Allegheny River, and Pine Creek.
 These are among the author’s favorite trout streams, plied over decades so he knows them well.
 As he walks these waters with fly rod in hand, he delves into their natural history, local lore, and conservation efforts to protect them.
 He shares the methods and fly patterns he uses to tease trout into striking, while occasionally telling tales of anglers past and present.
 But most of all, Walt Franklin writes with skill, passion, and a touch of humor about his experiences on these streams as well as his interactions with the natural world at large.”

-STREAMWALKER’S JOURNEY is a 202-page paperback available for purchase from Wood Thrush Books selections available, along with other Franklin publications, at Amazon Books (see the new Amazon Author’s Page for Walt Franklin https://www.amazon.com/Walt-Franklin/e/B00LWH3J3U?ref=sr_ntt_srch_lnk_1&qid=1605140218&sr=1-1), from select stores and fly shops, as well as from me, for only $14, signed (firstname.lastname@example.org).
+WINGS OVER WATER, STREAMWALKER’S JOURNEY, BEAUTIFUL LIKE A MAYFLY, and RIVER’S EDGE are Wood Thrush Books selections available, along with other Franklin publications, at Amazon Books (see the new Amazon Author’s Page for Walt Franklin https://www.amazon.com/Walt-Franklin/e/B00LWH3J3U?ref=sr_ntt_srch_lnk_1&qid=1605140218&sr=1-1), from select stores and fly shops, as well as from me (email@example.com).
 While you’re at it, have a look at the new Amazon Author’s Page for Walt Franklin.
 Many of the books are pictured and described there, and it’s looking pretty good!

 A RIVERTOP JOURNAL, by Walt Franklin